GeoscienceAustralia/ptha/misc/nearshore_testing_ptha_2025/swals/README.md

 The simulations for this study were implemented over a long time period (starting around 2020).
 Below I have condensed the process to run them.
-As I received additional data during the study, some models were re-run with extended spatial extents, which made some of the initially run models obsolete, and slightly complicated the workflow.
+As I received additional data during the study, some models were re-run with extended spatial extents, which made some of the initially run models obsolete (but the obselete runs are not removed from the scripts below).

 The code was run on NCI and makes assumptions specific to that environment (e.g. hard-coded locations of tide gauge data and local copy of `ptha` package)